ummel/fusionData/README.md

 reason for a user to store raw spatial data locally unless it is for a spatial dataset that they are actively processing or editing.

+### `/fusion`

+Contains production-level fusion input and output files generated by `fusionInput()` and `fusionOutput()`.
+Users will call these functions to perform fusion but typically don’t need to access/modify the directory itself.
+Almost all fusion input/output files are stored remotely given their size.
+The only files that are pushed to the Github repository are .txt log files that contain information about the `fusionInput()` and `fusionOutput()` function calls.

 ### `/production`

-Directory containing code and possibly data from “production” fusion runs.
-This is likely a temporary inclusion.
-As additional fusion results are produced, we should create a more structured way of storing and organizing production data outputs.
+A now-DEPRECATED directory containing code and possibly data from older “production” fusion runs.
+Superseded by `/fusion`.

 ## Ingest survey data